Healthy Breakfast Bowl with Sautéed Spring Greens

 To cook the veggies, chop them into large pieces and add them to a skillet with some olive oil, salt, and pepper.
 You want them to get some color so a medium-high heat is good.
 After a few minutes they will be good to go!
 Be sure not to cook them so much that they get mushy.
 Good sauteed vegetables will still have a little crunch to them.

 And it wouldn’t be breakfast for me without an egg.
-For a bowl like this, I like a sunny side up one.
+For a bowl like this, I like a sunny side-up one.
 I cooked this one in a little butter and put a plate over the pan for about 30 seconds to set the top of the egg without having to flip it.